DEXA Scans in Mobile, AL

 What is a Bone Densitometry / DEXA Scan?

 To accurately detect osteoporosis, our radiologists often use DEXA bone densitometry to measure bone mineral density (BMD).
 DEXA is a quick, painless procedure for measuring bone loss.
 Measurement of the lower spine and hips are among the most commonly performed.
-Peripheral dual-energy X-ray absorptiometry (P-DEXA) machine, which measures bone density in the wrist or forearm, are portable units that can be used in a standard medical office setting, such as all eight Alabama Coastal Radiology facility locations in Mobile, Alabama.
+Peripheral dual-energy X-ray absorptiometry (P-DEXA) machine, which measures bone density in the wrist or forearm, are portable units that can be used in a standard medical office setting.

 What Are Some Common Uses of a DEXA Scan?